defano/wyldcard/README.md

 Property   | Description
 -----------|------------
-`script`   | Retrieves or replaces the current script of the field `id`       | Returns the field's id.
-Each part has a globally unique id that is assigned at creation and cannot be changed.
-`name`     | Returns or sets the script-addressable name of the field `text`     | Returns or sets the text contained within this field `left`     | Returns or sets the left-most border of the field's location `top`      | Returns or sets the top-most border of the field's location `width`    | Returns or sets the width of the field (in pixels) `height`   | Returns or sets the height of the field (in pixels) `visible`  | Returns or sets the visibility of the field (a Boolean value).
+`text`     | Returns or sets the text contained within this field `visible`  | Returns or sets the visibility of the field (a Boolean value).
 When invisible, the field is not drawn on the screen and receives no messages from the UI.
 `wraptext` | Returns or sets whether the text contained by the field will automatically wrap at end of line.
 `locktext` | Returns or sets whether the text contained by the field can be edited by the user.